Highlights of spring 2021 Semester

 COVID-19 Testing, Counseling and Behavioral Wellness Services

-Throughout the spring semester Health Services will be doing surveillance testing of all students living on campus, living in affiliated housing, working on campus, and attending classes on campus.
+Throughout the spring semester Health Services will be doing mandatory testing of all students living on campus and voluntary testing of students living in affiliated housing, working on campus, and attending classes on campus.
 Each week a random group of students in these categories will be selected for asymptomatic testing.

 Also, every person coming on campus should complete the daily COVID Screening on the LiveSafe App.
 If you have not already done so, please download the app to your phone.
 Any student who indicates they are at “high risk” for COVID will receive a call from a nurse in Health Services.